System activity and network traffic to train a machine learning model

 What is in it for you?

 As a self-funded student, I don't have a plentiful bounty to give out.
-I can, however, offer you a brand new Raspberry Pi 4 Model B (RPi) with the configuration of your choosing (albeit choosing the one with 4 GB RAM would be the most prudent choice.)
-Should you decide not to take the RPi, I may suggest something more rudimentary like alcohol for the spirited hacker inside you (yup, a pun).
-Or an Oxford University hoodie - I am willing to offer anything equal in the monetary value an RPi (approximately 54 GBP).
+I can, however, offer you a brand new Raspberry Pi 4 Model B (RPi) with the configuration of your choosing (albeit choosing the one with 8 GB RAM would be the most prudent choice).
+Should you decide not to take the RPi, I suggest something more rudimentary like alcohol for the spirited hacker inside you (yup, a pun).
+Or an Oxford University hoodie - I am willing to offer anything equal to the monetary value of an RPi (approximately 54 GBP).

 I will include your name in the citation of my paper.